A tourists guide on how to help minimize

 Hotel staff will be your key source of information during a strike, they have been dealing with them for years.

 The last point needs to be highlighted in recent years.
 Do not take part in any demonstration in Nepal.
-Police have been instucted to arrest and charge any forigner involved in a demonstation.
-People have been arrested, charged and indeed deported.
+Police have been instructed to arrest and charge any foreigner involved in a demonstration.
+People have been arrested, charged, and indeed deported.
 This includes showing up with a camera to take photos.

 While a few years ago tourists were literally protected from violence, things have changed and during some bandas guesthouses with open doors or restaurants serving in outdoor areas that can be seen from the streets have been targeted with bottles and bricks.
 Don’t push your luck.
 Ask your hotel reception if it’s safe to go out before doing so.
 Do note that these particular incidents have only been caused by political youth groups.
 I've never had nor seen a problem from general protesters.